tansey-lab/batchie/README.md

 ## Running BATCHIE

-After you have created your BATCHIE :py:class:`batchie.data.Screen` file (see here: :ref:`data-format`), you can run BATCHIE using our configurable pipeline.
+After you have created your BATCHIE `batchie.data.Screen` file, you can run BATCHIE using our configurable pipeline.

-There are two main modes for running BATCHIE, :ref:`running-prospective` and :ref:`running-retrospective`.
+There are two main modes for running BATCHIE, prospective and retrospective.

 Our pipline adheres to nf-core standards, and accepts all the nf-core configuration options, see here: https://nf-co.re/docs/usage/configuration